Why follow when you can lead the way?

 This 12-credit hour certificate recognizes the completion of a series of courses needed by childcare center directors who wish to pursue college-credit study to complete educational requirements to become a Center Director in the State of Florida.
 The Department of Children and Families requires all center directors to have certain educational qualifications to hold a position as a director of a licensed center or family daycare home.

-This 12-credit hour certificate recognizes the completion of a series of courses needed by early childhood teachers who wish to pursue college-credit study to complete educational requirements for the National CDA Certificate.
-The Department of Children and Families requires all childcare centers to have teachers in their center who hold a CDA certificate.
-The certificate requirements meet the educational criteria to apply for the National CDA certificate, and the courses are designed to help students complete the necessary education requirements,
+This 12-credit hour certificate recognizes the completion of a series of courses needed by early childhood teachers who wish to pursue college-credit study to complete educational requirements for a Florida Staff Credential (FCCPC).
+The Department of Children and Families requires all childcare centers to have teachers in their center who hold a Florida recognized staff credential.
+The certificate requirements meet the educational criteria to apply for the National CDA certificate or Florida Staff Credential, and the courses are designed to help students complete the necessary education requirements,

 This 15-credit-hour certificate prepares students for employment as educational paraprofessionals, instructional coordinators, substitute teachers and other positions that provide educational assistance in an instructional setting.
 It also provides supplemental training for persons currently employed in the occupation.
 This program focuses on broad, transferable skills and stresses understanding and demonstration of the following elements of public service: planning, management, technical and production skills, underlying principles of classroom technology, reading and learning strategies and methods and other educational issues.
 This certificate is upward compatible with the A.S. degree, Early Childhood Education.